Skip to main content

 Moreover, the main plotline revolves around the infrastructure of the army using intimidation and force to try coercing a good and noble soldier into compliance.
 This conflict extends into the company’s violent and cruel punishments as seen in the stockade where disobedient soldiers are interned.

-That the centerpiece of this conflict is a boxing tournament only highlights how petty the campaign is.
+The centerpiece of this conflict is a boxing tournament, which only highlights how petty the whole campaign is.
 Captain Holmes tries to break Prewitt not in the service of his country but so that he can earn an easy promotion and flex his power and authority.
 This also shows the other end of the stick—the soldiers that don’t enlist out of apathy enlist in pursuit of power.

 James Jones

 Though his writing was critical of the institution, it doesn’t quite add up to assume that Jones hated the army.
 Jones apparently cared enough for the military to put in an honest effort—he was awarded both the Purple Heart and the Bronze Star during his service.
-It would seem there are things about the army that he hated, but he couldn't help but respect it just the same, and the result is a complex examination of a complex institution.
-This is one of the reasons why the film is infinitely more satisfying than a film like American Beauty which holds nothing but disdain for the institution it’s critiquing.
-But for more on that, see my rant on that movie.
+It would seem there are things about the army that he hated, but for reasons we can only speculate, he still felt loyal to it, or at least what it tried to be.
+The result is a complex examination of a complex institution.
+This sets the movie apart from something like American Beauty, whose attitude toward its subject is far less intricate, and that is a part of the reason why From Here to Eternity is not only a better film, but a better document of criticism.

 The object of Jones’ hate wasn’t so much the army itself, but rather war.
 The New York Times’ obituary for James Jones detailed,